 You may be prepared for all the possible questions, but a lack of awareness of interviewer styles could adversely affect your performance.
 Regardless of the type of interviewer you encounter, there are tactics to maintain your composure and leave a positive impression.

-Remote interviews where you and the interviewer are not physically in the same space present different challenges and thus demand a different approach and strategy.
-These are phone interviews, webcam interviews (often referred to as Skype interviews), and pre-recorded video interviews.
+Remote interviews present different challenges to in-person interviews and thus demand a different approach and strategy.
+This post dives into phone interviews, webcam interviews (often referred to as Skype interviews), and pre-recorded video interviews.

 A Mock Interview is a practice job interview.
 Doing one before an actual job interview can significantly improve your performance thus improving your chances of getting a job offer.

-For doctoral students who are going on the academic job market after years of being a student, uncertainty about how academic search committees operate can make a stressful process seem more unnerving.
-This blog post brings together advice GC faculty and alumni who recently gathered with current students to share their advice, wisdom, and perspectives from their collective years of experience on search committees.
+This post brings together advice from GC faculty and alumni who recently gathered with current students to share their advice, wisdom, and perspectives from their collective years of experience on search committees.

 Thanks to the Internet and relevant technology, people nowadays can conduct a multitude of tasks from afar, job interviews included.
 Skype, among many others, is a common Internet service that employers use to interview prospective employees.